commfish/McDonald_Lake_sockeye/README.md

 # McDonald Lake sockeye
-Confidence intervals of the escapement estimates based on peak survey multiplied by the expansion factor.
+Exploratory work on the calculation of confidence intervals of the escapement estimates (based on peak survey multiplied by the expansion factor).
 Please direct any questions to: Sara Miller (sara.miller@alaska.gov).

 Last updated: March 2021